Best Day Trips Around Frankfurt

 Now we all love little old Frankfurt but that doesn't mean we don't want to get away once in a while, or every weekend!
-Luckily, Frankfurt is perfectly located for exploring other areas of Germany and Europe.
+Luckily, there are plenty of places to visit around Frankfurt as it is perfectly located for exploring other areas of Germany and Europe.
 Paris, Amsterdam, Munich and Brussels are all within a four-hour train journey and there are plenty of other smaller places for a weekend away.
-Think Maastricht, The Alsace Wine Region, Stuttgart or Weimar.
-But you don't even need a whole weekend to get out and explore.
-In just a day (maximum 1.5 hours drive) you can get to lots of beautiful and interesting towns.
-Here are our favourite day trips from Frankfurt.

 Day Trips From Frankfurt